Ali-Papi/compositionalIGFoam/README.md

 > source /opt/openfoamv6/etc/bashrc

-- then in the "porousMultiphaseFoam" directory, run :
+- then in the "compositionalIGFoam" directory, run :

 > ./Allwmake -jX